 Students must maintain a grade-point average of at least 2.00 in work for the certificate.
 Certificate courses may not be taken pass/nonpass.
 A course may not be used to satisfy more than one certificate requirement.
 The certificate may be earned by any student admitted to the University of Iowa who is not enrolled in a UI graduate or professional degree program.
 Undergraduate to Graduate (U2G) students may earn the certificate when the undergraduate classification is primary.

 Students should declare their intention to earn the certificate as early as possible, talk with an advisor about certificate requirements, and work to create an individual plan of study.
 Tippie College of Business students should talk with the advising staff at the college's Undergraduate Program Office; College of Liberal Arts and Sciences students and students enrolled in other UI colleges should talk with a Certificate in International Business advisor at the Academic Advising Center.
-Individuals who hold a bachelor's degree from another institution should contact the University of Iowa Office of Admissions.
+Individuals who hold a bachelor's degree from another institution should contact University of Iowa Admissions.

 Students are allowed up to 7 s.h. of transfer work towards the certificate.
 The remaining certificate coursework (other than language courses) must be completed at the University of Iowa or in approved study abroad programs.
 Students who plan to count study abroad credit toward the certificate should consult a Certificate in International Business advisor before enrolling in a program and leaving campus.